 NIH Toolbox for Assessment of Neurological and Behavioral Function.
 Supported by the NIH Blueprint for Neuroscience Research and the NIH Office of Behavioral and Social Sciences Research, researchers developed this set of brief tests to assess cognitive, sensory, motor, and emotional function, particularly in studies that enroll many people, such as epidemiological studies and clinical trials.
 These royalty-free tests, developed under a contract with NIH, were unveiled in September 2012.
 Available in English and Spanish and applicable for use in people age 3 to 85 years, the measures enable direct comparison of cognitive and other abilities at different ages across the lifespan.

 Human Connectome Project.
-Supported through the NIH Blueprint for Neuroscience Research, a group of 15 NIH Institutes and offices engaged in brain-related research, the Human Connectome Project was started in 2010 to develop and share knowledge about the structural and functional connectivity of the healthy human brain.
+The NIH Blueprint for Neuroscience Research, a group of 15 NIH institutes and offices engaged in brain-related research, started the Human Connectome Project in 2010 to develop and share knowledge about the structural and functional connectivity of the healthy human brain.
 This collaborative effort uses cutting-edge neuroimaging instruments, analysis tools, and informatics technologies to map the neural pathways underlying human brain function.
 Investigators will map these connectomes in 1,200 healthy adults—twin pairs and their siblings—and will study anatomical and functional connections among regions of the brain.

-The data gathered will be related to behavioral test data collected using another NIH Blueprint research tool, the NIH Toolbox for Assessment of Neurological and Behavioral Function, and to data on the genetic makeup of the participants.
-The goals are to reveal the contributions of genes and environment in shaping brain circuitry and variability in connectivity, and to develop faster, more powerful imaging tools.
+The data gathered will be related to behavioral test data collected using another NIH Blueprint research tool, the NIH Toolbox for Assessment of Neurological and Behavioral Function (see above), and to data on participants’ genetic makeup.
+The goals are to reveal the contributions of genes and environment in shaping brain circuitry and variability in connectivity and to develop faster, more powerful imaging tools.
 Advancing our understanding of normal brain connectivity may one day inform Alzheimer’s research.